Indian duped into buying ‘Aladdin’s lamp’

 Laeek Khan approached police in the northern state of Uttar Pradesh after he realised the lamp did not have any magical powers, as described in the popular folk tale about Aladdin and his wish-granting genie that appears when it is rubbed.

-"The cheats had struck a deal for much more but the doctor had paid about $93,000," Amit Rai, a senior officer told AFP.
+"The cheats had struck a deal for much more but the doctor had paid about seven million rupees ($93,000)," Amit Rai, a senior officer told AFP.